marberi/100days/README.md

 this custom dataloader was what ended up taking most time, since this needs to be computationally efficient.
 By now the network is training again.

+# Day 266 [2022-11-06]
+Continued looking at the AI for medicine course from coursera.
+Currently in the first week.
+When getting to the weighting of underrepresented classes I had a look at an astronomical dataset with exactly this problem.